viktor02/AwSW-ru/README.md

 # AwSW-ru
-Russian translation for Angels with Scaly Wings
+Russian translation for Angels with Scaly Wings.

 Order of files to be translated (posted officially by M.B.
 Saunders): common